Top 5 Ways to Leverage Data for Growth| Experts’ Roundup

 Why do companies even need to look at the customer experience aspect?
 The answer’s simple.
 It provides a definite competitive advantage.
 Engaging customer experience is the one of the primary reasons for better consumer retention, making higher profits and having a sustainable business model.

-Hyper successful dating platforms like Tinder and OkCupid use your data- the information you provide- to determine, not just the matches that are being shown to you but also the ads that are displayed when you swipe.
-The entire business model relies on it and it can be said that they have leveraged data quite successfully.
-It is their proprietary algorithms that are behind the success of delivering you the highly personalized matches that you are so fond of.
+Hyper successful dating platforms like Tinder and OkCupid use your data- the information you provide- to determine, not just the matches but also the ads to show when you swipe.
+The entire business model relies on it and they have leveraged this data quite successfully.
+It is their proprietary algorithms that are behind the success of delivering you the highly accurate matches that you are so fond of.

 Segmentation helps you analyse and profile your entire target base.
 This in turn helps you communicate with your target audience better and to connect with the right kind of audience that will implement your service or product.
 Having an idea of the kind of audience that you need to focus on also helps you cut down on your marketing budget.

 A prime example of companies leveraging data for segmentation purposes is Facebook.
 This giant social network is effectively allowing advertisers to leverage consumer insights generated through Facebook to target audience segments with thousands of different purchasing behaviors.